stuporglue/InstaGallery/README.md

  * instaGallery_auth.inc — A sample digest authentication plugin.
 Edit it to set the usernames and passwords.
 Note that digest authentication is like a picket fence.
 It's not actual security but gives some minor level of privacy.
  * instaGallery_comments.inc — Allow visitors to comment on individual photos and files.
 Requires that the server have write access to the directory the files are in.
 Creates a simple FILENAME_comments.html file for each file that has comments.
  * instaGallery_download.inc — Allow visitors to easily download individual files.
+ * instaGallery_journal.inc – Semi-convenient way to transcribe photos of old journals.
+Provides some contrast and brightness tools for convenience in case the images aren't great.

 #### Custom Plugins ####